Doing Business in Albany, NY

 The Real Estate Loan Program provides financing to qualifying real estate development projects.
 This will support the revitalization of property and the retention and creation of jobs for City residents.
 Preferred projects include strategic properties that currently are vacant or underutilized and, with rehabilitation or construction, could have a positive revitalizing effect on the community.
 Loans may be used with other private and public funds.
 Capitalize Albany Corporation will take a subordinated collateral position to a private lender, provided there is adequate collateral.
 The program offers long term, fixed rate financing at below market interest rates.
 Loans may not exceed 40% of total project cost.
 Proceeds may be used for construction, fixed asset financing as well rehab costs related to tenant fit ups for new business locations or residential conversion costs for rehab projects.
 This includes acquisition of buildings, rehab costs, furniture, fixture and equipment, construction, expansion or conversion of facilities.
 Borrowers are expected to provide a minimum of 10% owner equity contribution.

-The Capital District Community Loan Fund (CDCLF) is a non-profit community development financial institution serving the Capital Region.
+The Community Loan Fund is a non-profit community development financial institution serving the Capital Region.
 It serves as a community-based lender to expand access to credit and capital in disadvantaged communities.
 Typical loans are given for the development of housing and other facilities, and can be used toward working capital, equipment, inventory, site acquisition, or new construction.
 Both short- and long-term loans are available, with a modest application fee, and loan applications may be submitted at any time.
 Entrepreneurs and community groups are encouraged to contact the Community Loan Fund early in the planning and development of an idea.
-For more information, or to set up an appointment, call CDCLF at (518) 436-8586, or visit their website at www.cdclf.org
+For more information, or to set up an appointment, call the Community Loan Fund at (518) 436-8586, or visit their website at www.mycommunityloanfund.org.

-A number of loan programs are available through NYBDC to promote economic activity within New York State.
-NYBDC is a complement to conventional banking, working in partnership with banks to provide term loans, many of which do not meet the requirements for traditional financing.
+A number of loan programs are available through Pursuit to promote economic activity within New York State.
+Pursuit is a complement to conventional banking, working in partnership with banks to provide term loans, many of which do not meet the requirements for traditional financing.
 The goal is to be more creative in underwriting, often including multiple participations, SBA guarantees, flexible amortization and long-term payouts.
-For more information call (518) 463-2268 or go to www.nybdc.com.
+Click here for more information.

 New York State Energy and Development Authority (NYSERDA)